BluRosie/hgss-monexpansion/README.md

 credits to loadingNOW for his tool, thenewpoketext.  had to modify the binary to make it apply to hgss specifically, but it works alright

+### make all the overworld btx0 files
+the minisprites that appear in the overworld!  finally figured these out

+put your a081 narc in the root folder as a081.narc (the output will overwrite this)

+run scripts/makeoverworldnarc.sh in the root directory.  this one currently requires wsl (cygwin or msys2 might work too), sadly

+insert narc a081 over top of what was previously there

+credits to KazoWAR for his tool that he updated in 2018, btx editor.  modified it to be a command line tool

 # leftover stupid things
  this is literally useless but i documented it!  it does nothing but hey!!